-In accordance with Raymond School District Policy JLCA, a physical exam is required for all students entering a new school within the district; kindergarten, 5th, and 9th grade.
+In accordance with this Raymond School District Policy JLCA, a physical exam is required for all students entering a new school within the district; kindergarten, 5th, and 9th grade.
 This physical must be less than a year old at the start of the school year in August.
+Additionally, those students who wish to participate in athletics must pass a physical exam each year to be eligible for athletics that year.
+This physical must be less than a year old from the start date of the particular sport.
+(For more information about student participation in extracurricular activities and athletics, see the Athletic and Extracurricular Eligibility Handbook.)

 Please schedule your child's physical as soon as possible, as these appointments fill up fast.
-Do not hesitate to call your school nurse if you have any questions or concerns.
+Do not hesitate to call the school nurse if you have any questions or concerns.